- Botanical name: Acer griseum

 - Features: Autumn colour, Colourful bark, Dramatic foliage

 Acer griseum is a slow-growing, spreading tree with dark red or chestnut bark, which flakes and peels back to reveal new, smooth, orange-red bark beneath.
 Its dark green, three-palmate leaves colour splendidly in autumn turning the whole crown deep crimson or red.
-It's perfect for growing as a small specimen tree in a mixed border or front garden, where its beaty can be fully sppreciated.
+It's perfect for growing as a small specimen tree in a mixed border or front garden, where its beauty can be fully appreciated.
 The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).